rightjs/rightjs-docs/docs/en/docs/util/cookie.md

     Cookie.get(String name) -> String value or null

 Finds and reads a cookie by name.
-Returns null if nothing found
+Returns null if nothing is found.

     Cookie.set('name', 'value');